-At some point you are going to need a shelter, if your bugging out shelter is far away you need to be prepared accordingly as you will probably spend a couple of nights below the stars.
-There are specialized tents which can be used in extreme winter condition, the problem with these that you need a good heating source as well and they are extremely expensive.
+At some point you are going to need shelter, if your bugging out shelter is far away you need to be prepared accordingly as you will probably spend a couple of nights below the stars.
+There are specialized tents which can be used in extreme winter conditions, the problem with these that you need a good heating source as well and they are extremely expensive.
 No matter if you bring your shelter with you or you build your own the most important thing is to never lay directly on the soil.

 Laying on the soil will disperse most of your body heat and will make the body work extra hard to keep its core temperature stable and safe enough.
 Always build your sleeping spot around 10 inches above the ground.
 Use your insulation which you have in your bg\ug out bag in addition to what you can find in nature as this will add an extra layer between you and the ground.

 You can also use your extra clothes as insulation for your bed just keep in mind that they all need to be dry.
-When sleeping make sure that you adopt the fetal position as this is the best position which traps your own warmth.
+When sleeping, make sure that you adopt the fetal position as this is the best position which traps your own warmth.
 Keep in mind the wind chill factor and position or place your shelter to avoid as much of the winter as possible.
 You should always have several alternatives in ways of heating your house if you want more alternative ways of heating, check out my article Best alternative heat sources during power outage.

-Most people do not think of hydration while thinking on how to prevent frostbite but as you are outdoors you will burn more calories and will use a lot more water.
+Most people do not think of hydration while thinking about how to prevent frostbite but as you are outdoors you will burn more calories and will use a lot more water.
 If you are not well hydrated your blood begins to thicken and its ability to carry oxygen and heat decreases significantly.
 If you are thinking that you can just eat snow do not do that as this will cool your core temperature down a lot and will make your body work extra hard to keep its core temperature.

 While on the go you can bring a thermos with you to have a hot beverage but you can also keep a small water pouch close to your body this way your body temperature keeps it lukewarm, just make sure that the water that you put in your water pouch isn’t too cold.

 Food is also very important for the fight against frostbite, as your body burns more calories while you are in nature and even more calories to keep you warm in colder climates.
-Your body needs extra resources to keep yourself warm if it can’t find it then it will start breaking down your own fat cells but this is a time consuming and has a high energy consumption.
+Your body needs extra resources to keep yourself warm if it can’t find it then it will start breaking down your own fat cells but this is a time consuming and has high energy consumption.
 Instead, my suggestion is to snack on some beef jerky and lard.

 - Frostnip is where the surface of the skin freezes